Hospitals fear staffing shortages as vaccine deadlines loom - KESQ

 Anyone who doesn’t comply by then will be placed on a 30-day unpaid suspension, said Mercy spokeswoman Bethany Pope.

 Webber reported from Fenton, Michigan, and Hollingsworth from Mission, Kansas.
-Philip Marcelo and Mark Pratt in Boston; Michael Melia in Hartford, Connecticut; and Michael Hill in Albany, New York, contributed to this story.
+Philip Marcelo and Mark Pratt in Boston; Michael Melia in Hartford, Connecticut; Michael Hill in Albany, New York; Skip Foreman in Charlotte, North Carolina; and Zeke Miller in Washington contributed to this story.